falkr/technoscience/pages/index.md

 ## Learning Plan

-This seminar is organized as three parts, following the method of team-based learning that you may already be familiar with.
+This seminar is divided in three parts, following the method of team-based learning that you may already be familiar with.

 1. This introduction is part of the preparation that you need to go